 - The lack of competition is due to a wide variety of factors including the industry’s high barrier to entry, restricted foreign investment, limited access to the wireless spectrum, potential for price coordination and history of privatization and acquisitions.

-- The national telecom companies have a go-to list of reasons why prices are high, commissioning their own studies to try and disprove the cost disparity by pointing to the size of Canada, how much they’ve invested, and trying to discredit independent studies (not paid for by Canadian telecoms) by claiming their methods are flawed.
+- The national telecom companies have a go-to list of reasons why prices are high, commissioning their own studies to try and disprove the cost disparity by pointing to the size of Canada, how much they’ve invested, and trying to discredit independent studies – those not paid for by Canadian telecoms – by claiming their methods are flawed.

 - Year after year, the federal government studies the industry, acknowledges that prices are high, commits to new approaches, directs the CRTC to prioritize the consumer, yet they capitulate when it comes time to assert their authority and decide in favour of consumers.
-The actions taken by the government and CRTC over the years to address industry competition, affordability and consumer choice have brought about slow, impermanent or even backwards progress.
+The actions taken by the government and CRTC over the years to address industry competition, affordability and consumer choice have brought about slow, impermanent or even regressive progress.

 Are cell phone plans expensive in Canada?

 Ask any Canadian and they’ll likely tell you: yes – we pay more for our mobile service than other countries – particularly for data.
 But how much more do we actually pay compared to similar countries such as the US and Australia?

 Despite using different methodologies and different datasets, all of these studies point to a similar and consistent conclusion: Canada has higher retail prices.

 - Average cell phone bill in Canada vs other countries

 - According to studies commissioned by the Canadian government